 - 91% of fatalities were male and 30% of fatalities were aged 17-24

 What do these stats tell us?
-It’s quite apparent that while the amount of motorbike traffic has remained consistent, 2017 saw a signifiant jump in the amount of fatalities, especially when compared to other forms of transport.
+It’s quite apparent that while the amount of motorbike traffic has remained consistent, 2017 saw a significant jump in the number of fatalities, especially when compared to other forms of transport.
 Despite only accounting for a small portion of road traffic, a staggering 19% of deaths were motorcyclists.
 The vast majority of deaths were males, many of whom were in their late teens or early twenties.
+Use our motorbike accident compensation calculator to see how much damages may be awarded.
+Visit our fatal motorbike accidents guide for more information on this specific area.

 Cycle Accidents – Key Stats